- Hoarding is accompanied by varying levels of anxiety and, often, depression as well.

 Programs such as Hoarders and TLC’s Hoarding: Buried Alive have featured shocking scenes of safety personnel in hazmat suits scoping out all manner of refuse and garbage, while a distraught hoarder pleads that every last bit of it is necessary.
 At times, a home is filled with so many pets that they have become unclean, uncared for, and ill.
 Their compulsion causes the hoarders' mental, emotional, physical, and financial health to suffer.
 Most tragically, their relationships unravel as families and friends struggle to cope with their condition.

-Hoarding is a type of obsessive compulsive disorder (OCD); it’s estimated that about one in four people with OCD are also compulsive hoarders.
+Hoarding is a type of obsessive-compulsive disorder (OCD); it’s estimated that about one in four people with OCD are also compulsive hoarders.
 But this categorization is being reevaluated, and it is possible that hoarding will eventually be considered its own diagnostic category.
-In the meantime, it’s very real, and more and more people are opening up about the difficulty hoarding presents in their lives.
+In the meantime, it’s very real, and more and more people are opening up about the difficulty that hoarding presents in their lives.

 Without exception, hoarding is accompanied by varying levels of anxiety and, often, depression as well.
 Neuroimaging studies have revealed peculiar commonalities among hoarders including severe emotional attachment to inanimate objects and extreme anxiety when making decisions.